OISF/suricata/doc/userguide/devguide/library/api/stats.rst

     */
     void suricata_get_stats(void);

 The above method allows to compute the engine stats and invoke the corresponding callback.
+It is meant to be invoked after :ref:`suricata_post_init`.

+.. _counters_api:

 Counters API
 ~~~~~~~~~~~~